fkordon/GaNyMEDE/README.md

 All of this is at a quite early stage, even if development started one year ago... a lot of modification was done and there is a need for setting up a more proper version.

-Sorry, most of it is still in french (procrastination and lack of time ;-)
+Sorry, most of it is still in french (procrastination and lack of time ;-).
+I have added some "readme.txt" files in english to help people navigate and understand the meaning of the main files in the ConstructionData directory.

 PS: all of this was tested under a Mac running MacOS 10.9